-Georg-August-Universität Göttingen Module M.FES.221: Modern Methods in Ecology 6 C 4 WLH

-Learning outcome, core skills: Workload: Ecophysiology Attendance time: 56 h Students learn how to assess the vigor of plants by analyzing different ecophysiological Self-study time: parameters like photosynthesis and transpiration rate, stomatal conductance, leaf water 124 h potential and chlorophyll fluorescence.
+Georg-August-Universität Göttingen 6 C 4 WLH Module M.FES.221: Modern Methods in Ecology Learning outcome, core skills: Ecophysiology Workload: Attendance time: Students learn how to assess the vigor of plants by analyzing different ecophysiological parameters like photosynthesis and transpiration rate, stomatal conductance, leaf water potential and chlorophyll fluorescence.
 The practical course comprises an introduction into measurement technologies and conduction of an outdoor experiment to analyze the diurnal variations of those parameters.
 The practical course is accompanied by lectures in which the theoretical background of these parameters will be explained.
-Diversity Students learn about the use of biodiversity estimates in assessing different forest ecosystem functions.
-The practical part includes an individual project related to biodiversity of ectomycorrhizal fungal communities in two different habitats.
-The students calculate community diversity indices using R programming, compare the two fungal communities, and discuss possible implications for forest ecosystems.
+56 h Self-study time: 124 h Diversity Students learn about the use of biodiversity estimates in assessing different forest ecosystem functions and about mycorrhiza symbiosis.
+The practical part includes an individual project assessing the diversity of ectomycorrhizal fungal communities in different habitats (soil samples).
+The students identify fungi by both microscopic methods as well as DNA sequencing.
+The students calculate community diversity indices using R programming, compare the different fungal communities, and discuss possible implications for forest ecosystems.
 Course: Ecophysiology (Lecture, Exercise) 2 WLH

-Course: Diversity (Lecture, Exercise) 2 WLH

-Examination: Term Paper (max.
-20 pages) 6 C
+Course: Ecophysiology (Lecture, Exercise) 2 WLH Course: Diversity (Lecture, Exercise) 2 WLH Examination: 2 protocols (max 10 pages, 50%) and oral exam (approx. 15 minutes, 6 C 50 %)